asrafulalamazad/PHP-SMTP-Mail-Spoofer/README.md

 # Developed by phphax
 # SMTPSpoof
 PHP-based SMTP mail spoofer/flooder for SE-related security engagements.
 HTML/CSS user interface for ease of use.
-Originally packaged with DangerousKitten
+Originally packaged with DK

 # DO NOT USE THIS TOOL FOR ANY MALICIOUS PURPOSES.
 THIS IS DESIGNED FOR SOCIAL-ENGINEERING ENGAGEMENTS DURING PENTESTS.